ropensci-review-tools/pkgmatch/README.md

 ## Installation

+This package relies on a locally-running instance of [ollama](https://ollama.com).
+Procedures for setting that up are described in a separate vignette. ollama needs to be installed before this package can be used.

-The easiest way to install this package is via the [associated `r-universe`](https://ropensci-review-tools.r-universe.dev/ui#builds).
+Once ollama is running, the easiest way to install this package is via the [associated `r-universe`](https://ropensci-review-tools.r-universe.dev/ui#builds).
 As shown there, simply enable the universe with